GLOBAL MARKETS-Stocks weighed down by virus angst, lack of stimulus | Business

 GLOBAL MARKETS-Stocks weighed down by virus angst, lack of stimulus

-Stocks struggled on Friday as worries about a resurgence in coronavirus cases and lingering disappointment that central banks merely affirmed their monetary support this week, without promising new stimulus, kept investors wary.
-Oil rose after OPEC flagged a crackdown on members that did not cut output, and the dollar was back to the bottom of its recent range following its brief journey higher after Wednesday's U.S. Federal Reserve meeting.
+Stocks struggled on Friday on investors' concerns about a resurgence in coronavirus cases and lingering disappointment that central banks merely affirmed their monetary support this week without promising new stimulus.
+The dollar was back to near the bottom of its recent range following its brief journey higher after Wednesday's U.S. Federal Reserve meeting.

-In choppy trade, European stock markets were 0.2% lower , with travel & leisure stocks leading losses.
+In choppy trade, the pan-European STOXX 600 was flat, clawing back from earlier losses, but the FTSE was 0.2% lower as Britain announced restrictions for more areas of the country to tackle rising coronavirus rates.
 The mood remained cautious as France confirmed 10,593 new coronavirus infections on Thursday, its highest single-day count since the pandemic began, and Britain saw a surge in cases.

 Signalling a stemming of Thursday's losses on Wall Street, S&P 500 futures